nafg/gitlab-ci-runner-scala/README.md

 Note: It does not generate SSH keys for you.
 It expects to find the public key in $HOME/.ssh/id_rsa.pub.

 Usage:
- - Run `sbt assembly` to create the jar file
- - Run something to the effect of
+ - Download the latest release from [https://github.com/nafg/gitlab-ci-runner-scala/releases](the GitHub releases page), e.g., [https://github.com/nafg/gitlab-ci-runner-scala/releases/download/v0.1/gitlabci-runner.jar](v0.1).
-   `java -cp target/scala-2.10/gitlabci-runner.jar gitlab_ci_runner.runner.Setup`
+ - Run `java -cp /path/to/gitlabci-runner.jar gitlab_ci_runner.runner.Setup`
    (you can enter the url and token interactively, or pass them on the command line in that order).

- - Run it as `java -jar target/scala-2.10/gitlabci-runner.jar`
+ - Run `java -jar /path/to/gitlabci-runner.jar` to start the runner.